Everything About Ebook Readers: Unlocking the Mystery

 Display

 The display is a crucial aspect of ebook readers.
-Modern eBook readers utilize E-Ink technology which provides a print-like reading experience and offers exceptional readability, reducing eye strain.
+Modern eBook readers utilize E-Ink technology, which provides a print-like reading experience and offers exceptional readability, reducing eye strain.
+Most ebook readers offer 6 to 7-inch screens with sharp, high-resolution displays.
 Some Ebook readers also offer adjustable backlighting, allowing comfortable reading in any lighting condition.
+For instance, the Kobo Libra 2E has ComfortLight PRO, which adapts to the lighting conditions around you and reduces blue-light exposure.

 Storage and Memory